 You should discuss your specific financial situation with our seasoned chapter 11 bankruptcy attorney to weigh all your options.
 We can discuss whether another type of bankruptcy might make more sense, or whether there are alternatives to bankruptcy you could pursue.
-Contact our law firm today for a free consultation.
+Contact our North Carolina law firm today for a free consultation.

 What to Consider When Evaluating Whether to File Chapter 11

 Filing for bankruptcy is often a last resort, and our experienced Chapter 11 bankruptcy lawyers will be honest with you if we believe there are better options for your company.

 Some of the questions we ask when companies are considering filing for Chapter 11 include:

 - Do you have an exit strategy?
 For example, do you have a plan for reorganization, liquidating assets, or arranging for sale of assets?
 You should consider that reorganization plans may include deleveraging the business or cutting unprofitable ventures.